k3rnel-pan1c-a/Marsh/README.md

 # Marsh
-Marsh is a rust-based shell
+Marsh is a non-POSIX compliant shell written in rust

 ## TODO: